 But, unlike true blackheads, sebaceous filaments are not clogged pores, and are not problematic at all.
 Nor are they in the same family as acne or breakouts.
 Instead, they are just simply "normal" pores that have filled up to the surface with sebaceous filament, which Marchbein describes as a being a "thin, yellowish material."

 Blackheads, on the other hand, "are technically a form of acne known as an open comedone, which is often the first sign that someone has acne."
-Marchbein explains that blackheads are typically, "characterized by a dilated or widened opening of a hair follicle caused by a buildup of sebum, P. Acnes bacteria (the primary bacteria responsible for causing acne) and inflammation."
+Marchbein explains that blackheads are typically, "characterized by a dilated or widened opening of a hair follicle caused by a buildup of sebum, Cutibacterium acnes (C. acnes) bacteria (the primary bacteria responsible for causing acne) and inflammation."

 How to Treat Sebaceous Filaments vs Blackheads